 This funding scheme has not yet been rolled out across the whole State.
-The existing Disability Services Commission funding will continue in non-trial site areas.
+The existing Department of Communities – Disability Services (previously Disability Services Commission) funding will continue in non-trial site areas.
 If you are unsure of the funding available in your area, the first step is to contact our team to talk through the range of options available to you.

 Our team is on hand to answer your questions and provide information to link you into supports and services.
 All calls are completely confidential.
 Our Autism Advisors (for children zero to seven years) and Autism Consultants (for those eight years and over) are available Monday – Friday to provide support over the phone or via email.Contact Us